mlc-mlapis/docs/src/documentation/services/search-engines/elasticsearch.md

 ### From other services inside the project

 Other services can access the database using its **hostname** and **port**, as they are part of the same private project network (for example, `http://es:9200`).
 It’s highly recommended to utilize the **==connectionString==** environment variable that Zerops creates automatically for each service, especially when using HA mode, as it makes sure to include all the information required for HA.
-More information can be found in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section, related to **connectionString**.
+More information related to **connectionString** can be found in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section.
 See also a list of all automatically generated [environment variables](/documentation/environment-variables/helper-variables.html#elasticsearch) for the Elasticsearch service.

 For more flexibility surrounding future potential hostname changes, it's always recommended to use them indirectly via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html) (referencing implicit Zerops environment [variables](/documentation/environment-variables/helper-variables.html#mariadb)) separately in each project service.
 This allows you to eliminate all direct dependencies in the application code, which in turn results in simplification and increased flexibility.
 Another reason not to hard-code the values inside your applications is that there is a danger of easily committing them (like your credentials) into a repository, potentially exposing them to more people than intended.